Venezuela: Juan Guaido's bodyguards arrested | DW | 13.07.2019

 Read more: What is Venezuela's constituent assembly?

-Lacking access to food, health care and basic services, the UN estimates that more than 3 million migrantsand refugees have left Venezuela since 2016.
+The UN estimates that more than 3 million migrantsand refugees have left Venezuela since 2016, due to the lack of access to food, health care and basic services.

 wmr/amp (AP, dpa)